Alfresco/docs-alfresco/federation-services/latest/admin/index.md

 * Create, edit, delete or disable users.
 * View users by organization.
 * Manage active sessions to see who is currently logged in.
 From here you can end all sessions as well.
 For example, if you need to make updates to the system.
-* And you can use the search field to narrow down the list of users displayed by name, email, login, or role
+* You can use the search field to narrow down the list of users displayed by name, email, login, or role.

-**Creating New Users**
+### Creating New Users

 To create new users click on the **Create New User** button.
 On the **Edit User** page fill in the following details for the user you are creating: